nanvel/blog/2017/11/trading.md

 - market order (buy or sell immediately for the best available price)
 - limit order (buy or sell a set number of bitcoins at a specified price or better)

+### Order book depth

+Order book depth (total quantity of orders) can be used as a way to quantify the market’s intentions to buy and sell.

 ### Pump And Dump

 Pump and dump is a scheme that attempts to boost the price of a stock through recommendations based on false, misleading or greatly exaggerated statements.